man27382210/tutorial-graphql/docs/play/basic/README.md

 # Basic Usage

-For this example, we will use `fetch` to get Star Wars info.
+For this tutorial, we will use `fetch` to get Star Wars info.

 ## Overview